LearningLocker/docs/src/http-connection.md

 }
 ```

-In the above example, we've included the `statement.id` because it should be unique and the sort parameter should always contain a unique property in order for pagination to work correctly with cursors.
+In the above example, we've included the `_id` because it should be unique and the sort parameter should always contain a unique property in order for pagination to work correctly with cursors.
 The order of the keys in the object determines which property is sorted first, so always include a unique property at the end such as the `_id` property.

 ### Filter Parameter
 The filter parameter is a JSON encoded object.
 The keys of the object represent the names of the properties or operators.
 The values of the object represent the value you wish to filter by.